eecs-330/winter2020/pages/_assignments/hw6.md

 To use Lighthouse, download the Chrome extension and create a report while your webpage is open.
 A new window will open with scores for various categories.

 The score that we care about here is Accessibility.
-If your webpage scores a 98 or above, you'll get full points for this part of the assignment.
+If your webpage scores a 100, you'll get full points for this part of the assignment.

-Note: just because your webpage scores highly doesn't necessarily mean it's truly accessible.
+Note: Just because your webpage scores highly doesn't necessarily mean it's truly accessible.
+Lighthouse also gives many suggestions for accessibility improvements
 Try to follow WCAG AA guidelines as closely as possible when redesigning your page!

 ### Grading

 {:.checkbox-list}
 * Spotify UI:
-  * Lighthouse Score >= 98 **(5 pts)**
+  * Lighthouse Accessibility Score === 100 **(5 pts)**

 ## Part 2